mfkiwl/RPX-100-SDR/swagger/sdrangel/README.md

-# Swagger project for SDRangel
+# Swagger project for rpx-100

 <h1>What is Swagger?</h1>

 Swagger is an open source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services.
 [Link to Swagger website](https://swagger.io/)

-Swagger is used to design the SDRangel web API.
-You will find the Swagger framework for SDRangel here.
+Swagger is used to design the rpx-100 web API.
+You will find the Swagger framework for rpx-100 here.

 <h1>Install Swagger</h1>